ChrisRfr/IceButtons/README.md

 # IceButtons
 **IceButton** Theme Library (for Dark or Light Theme Button), **Windows only**

-IceButtons Windows library will add a theme to your ButtonGadget, IceButton<br>
+IceButtons Windows library will add a theme to your ButtonGadget, ButtonImageGadget<br>
-They'll still work in the same way as PureBasic Button, they're ButtonGadgets
+They'll still work in the same way as PureBasic Button, they're ButtonGadget, ButtonImageGadget

 ![Alt text](/Demo_IceButtons.png?raw=true "Demo Ice Buttons")<br>